When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.

 Pete Davis

-The good news is that even a small purpose can do the trick.
-Like the size of my blog.
+The good news is that even a seemingly small purpose can do the trick.
+Like one the size of this blog you’re reading.
 Or my baby son Zac.

-From the surface, I see how you might think so.
-But I’ve found that the deeper I focus on meaningful objectives, the more unexpectedly rich the rewards I dig up.
+This may sound silly or boring, but I’ve found that the deeper I focus on my meaningful objectives, the more unexpectedly rich the rewards are that I dig up.

-And whereas fear of missing out leaves you chasing one dopamine hit after the other, focusing on meaningful objectives digs up a bottomless well the stuff.
+And whereas fear of missing out leaves me chasing one dopamine hit after the other, focusing on meaningful objectives digs up a bottomless well the stuff.
 So it’s endlessly satisfying.

 Michael Long and Dan Lieberman explain the biology behind this in their book, The Molecule of More.